 4.1.
 The provisions of this article apply not only to the publication of names, but also to the publication of any nomenclatural act (e.g., a proposal to conserve a name).

 4.2.
-Publication, under this code, is defined as the distribution of peer-reviewed works consisting of: 1) printed text with or without images, which, unless also published electronically, must be distributed to libraries or scientific institutions associated with libraries in at least five countries on three continents, so that the work is accessible as a permanent public record to the scientific community; and/or 2) electronic text with or without images or sound in Portable Document Format (PDF) in an online publication (however, not just in supplement material; see Note 7.2.2); in both cases with an International Standard Serial Number (ISSN) or an International Standard Book Number (ISBN).
+Publication, under this code, is defined as the distribution of peer-reviewed works consisting of: (1) printed text with or without images, which, unless also published electronically, must be distributed to libraries or scientific institutions associated with libraries in at least five countries on three continents, so that the work is accessible as a permanent public record to the scientific community; and/or (2) electronic text with or without images or sound in Portable Document Format (PDF) in an online publication (however, not just in supplementary material; see Note 7.2.2); in both cases with an International Standard Serial Number (ISSN) or an International Standard Book Number (ISBN).

 Note 4.2.1.
-If an entire book is not peer-reviewed or a periodical is not consistently peer reviewed, the article or chapter in which a name or nomenclatural act appears must be peer reviewed in order to qualify as published.
+If an entire book is not peer reviewed or a periodical is not consistently peer reviewed, the article or chapter in which a name or nomenclatural act appears must be peer reviewed in order to qualify as published.

 Note 4.2.2.
 Approval of a work by a thesis or dissertation committee does not constitute peer review.